kendallvargas/kendall-cypress/README.md

 ```

 ### **Test Execution**
-Once dependencies are installed, you can run the tests cases using the following commands for each suite:
+Once dependencies are installed, you can run the test cases using the following commands for each suite:

 Run the UI regression test with Chrome browser:
 ```bash